Dividing exponents

 Dividing exponents is where you divide terms that involve exponents, or powers.
 You can divide exponents in various forms, including whole numbers, negative numbers, fractions, and decimals.

-When numerical or algebraic expressions have the same base, you can divide them by subtracting exponents.
+When dividing numerical or algebraic expressions that have the same base, you can subtract the exponents.

 For example,